PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Currencies, Virtual Goods and Achievements/Awarding Achievements via Leaderboards.md

 ## Testing Achievement, Leaderboard, and Event with Test Harness

-In this section we will use the Test Harness to register a test player with the preview version of the game, authorise this player and post a new high score to the GameSparks platoform.
-We will see the JSON requests and responses.
-We will then request the player's details to see that they have been gifted with some in-game currency.
+In this section we'll use the Test Harness to register a test player with the preview version of the game, authorize this player and post a new high score to the GameSparks platform.
+We'll see the JSON requests and responses and then request the player's details to see that they have been gifted with some in-game currency.

 ### Register a Test Player